EngrErics/Starbase-DarkyShadow/ImprovedPIDApproach/README.md

 `RangeFinderDistance` should be renamed to `M`

-A Button needs to be added called Ap
+A Hybrid Button or Simple Button needs to be added

+`ButtonState` can be renamed to `Ap`

+`ButtonOnStateValue` set to 1, `ButtonOffStateValue` set to 0, this is for Hybrid Button

+`ButtonStyle` should be `1`, we want a basic toggle functionality

-This script assumes a transponder has been installed so that you can have 2 different tunings on line 3 and 4 for whether you are inside the safezone or out of the safezone.
+Note: This script assumes a transponder has been installed so that you can have 2 different tunings on line 3 and 4 for whether you are inside the safezone or out of the safezone.
 If there is no Transponder present on the ship then you should repalce the `:insideSafeZone` on line 2 with `0`, alternatively you can just delete the entire `+:insideSafeZone`.

 <br>
 <br>